HISTORY OF BAKER PERKINS INC, SAGINAW

 At the beginning of WW2 there was concern that American investments like the Saginaw factory, might have to be realised at a sacrifice in accordance with the UK Government's plan to pay for munitions from America.
 This, fortunately, did not occur as, under the Financial Powers (USA Securities) Regulations, 1941, such investments were taken over and deposited by H.M.
 Government as security for a loan made to it by the Reconstruction Finance Corporation.

 A return to a fully loaded factory came with the beginning of WW2 and a large proportion of the factory turned to war work, with large orders for mixing equipment for smokeless powder and cordite.
 Early in 1941 horizontal boring-mills were being manufactured and it gave much satisfaction to the American management that many of these were shipped to Britain.
 In recognising that machine tools were at the root of the manufacture of war materials, Elmer Baker summed up Saginaw's task as: "The products of our factories are now fighting the battles that will engage our soldiers and airmen in 1943".
-Saginaw also produced foundry castings for service equipment and fabricated hull sections for destroyers.
+Saginaw also produced foundry castings for landing barge propellors, air raid sirens, shell lathes, grinders and other service equipment, together with fabricated hull sections for destroyers and had begun to develop specialised mixers for rocket fuel and explosives.

 During WW2, The Century Machine Company developed a portable field bakery - a wheeled oven and bread make-up equipment similar to that produced at Westwood (click here).
 The company was given the Army/Navy Award for its success in manufacturing thousands of these for all of the theatres of war where American troops were serving.
 This equipment was still being made at Saginaw a number of years after hostilities ceased.